Colours, Cap, Tie and Badge history

 The Bath Club Cap

-There are one or two mentions that the rules relating to Cap issue must be adhered to, and a minuted resolution 1st November 1888 allowed: “That instead of B.F.C. in front of the caps, a substitute in 1888-91 could take place according to the wish of the individual.”
+There are one or two mentions that the Rules relating to the awarding of Caps must be adhered to, and a resolution passed on 1st November 1888 read: “That instead of B.F.C. in front of the caps, a substitute in 1888-91 could take place according to the wish of the individual.”

 Thursday matches were to be considered as 1st XV matches as regards eligibility for a Club Cap.
 (Reference Annual General Meeting 19/9/1892)

-The Bath Club Rules were recorded in1893.
+The Bath Club Rules of 1893.
 Rule 14 stated that “no member be allowed to wear the Club Cap unless selected to play in not less than 6 matches during one season”.

 22/7/57 The Chairman reported that a certain Vice President of the Club had asked permission to wear the Club tie and that the privilege be extended to all Vice Presidents with three year’s service.
 On the proposition of Mr D M Smith seconded by Mr H J Simpkins it was agreed not to extend this privilege.

-13/1/58 219 Mr. Holmes told the meeting of the large number of Club ties in hand and the following resolution by Mr. Foster seconded by Mr. Bascombe was carried.
+13/1/58 219 Mr. Holmes told the meeting of the large number of Club ties in hand and the following resolution by Mr A Foster seconded by Mr W.S.
+Bascombe was carried.
 In future Club ties to be issued to all players and committee members past and present – subject to each application being authorised by the Management Committee.

 The Bath Club Jersey